$20 GC & Review – Illusion Of Truth by James L’Etoile @partnersincr1me @JamesLEtoile #illusionoftruth

 Click here to view the Tour Schedule

-This is a giveaway hosted by Partners in Crime Tours for Lynette Eason & Baker Publishing.
+This giveaway is hosted by Partners in Crime Tours for Gledé Browne Kabongo.
 See the widget for entry terms and conditions.
 Void where prohibited.

 Can’t see the giveaway?
 Click Here!